accordproject/techdocs/docs/ref-ergo-cli.md

 ---
-id: ergo-cli
+id: ref-ergo-cli
-title: Ergo CLI
+title: Command Line
 ---

 Install the `@accordproject/ergo-cli` npm package to access the Ergo command line interface (CLI).
 After installation you can use the ergo command and its sub-commands as described below.